Livestrong.com may earn compensation through affiliate links in this story. Learn more about our affiliate and product review process here.

 This board includes a cushion, half-rocker base and roller, all of which add a different level of challenge to your balance exercises, according to Yu.

-So, instead of buying a new board as you improve your stability, you can start with the cushion, move to the half-rocker as you improve and progress to the roller when you're confident in your skills.
+So, instead of buying a new board as your stability improves, you can start with the cushion, move to the half-rocker as you get more comfortable and finally progress to the roller when you're confident in your skills.

 "I like that this board gives users the option to vary their training to match their goals at different parts of rehabilitation and fitness levels," Yu says.